orbitofdeceit/orbitofdeceit.github.io/about.md

 "Homicide: A Year on the Killing Streets", David Simon

-> "You can't always write a chord ugly enough to say what you want to say, so sometimes you have to rely on a giraffe filled with whipped cream."

-Frank Zappa

 > "When the going gets weird, the weird turn pro."

 Hunter S. Thompson